Mohitsinghparmarg/DevSpark/README.md

  -  simply use it in app.js :
        - app.use(express.json());

-## Make your signup API dynamic to receive data from the end user
+## signup API, dynamic to receive data from the end user

               app.post("/signup", async (req,res) => {
                   const user = new User (req.body)